dev-ptr/cockpit-docker/HACKING.md

-# Hacking on Cockpit Podman
+# Hacking on Cockpit docker

-The commands here assume you're in the top level of the Cockpit Podman git repository checkout.
+The commands here assume you're in the top level of the Cockpit docker git repository checkout.

 ## Running out of git checkout